All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What This Means for You

-If you have been diagnosed with fatty liver disease, or if blood tests show elevated liver enzymes, here is what to know.
+If you have been diagnosed with fatty liver disease, or if blood tests show improved liver enzymes, here is what to know.

-GLP-1 medications are not yet FDA-approved specifically for NAFLD or MASH.
-However, if you qualify for GLP-1 treatment for weight management or type 2 diabetes, the liver benefits are an important added advantage.
+GLP-1 medications aren't yet FDA-approved specifically for NAFLD or MASH.
+But if you qualify for GLP-1 treatment for weight management or type 2 diabetes, the liver benefits are an important added advantage.

 Weight loss from any cause improves fatty liver.
 Clinical data indicate that losing 5-7% of your body weight can reduce liver fat.
 Losing 10% or more can improve or resolve NASH.
 GLP-1 medications appear to provide liver benefits beyond what weight loss alone explains, likely through direct anti-inflammatory effects.

-Talk to your provider about liver health if you are starting or considering GLP-1 treatment.
+Talk to your provider about liver health if you're starting or considering GLP-1 treatment.
 They may recommend monitoring your liver enzymes and imaging to track improvement.

 FormBlends providers take a whole-health approach.
 They consider your liver health, metabolic profile, and weight management goals together when designing your treatment plan.